|

 With rising temperatures, these stats can only trend higher with every passing year.
 US NEWS

-California's famed Redwoods—the tallest trees in the world, and its majestic Sequoias—the largest tree on Earth by volume—suffered significant damage.
+California's famed Redwoods—the tallest trees in the world, and its majestic Sequoias—the largest trees on Earth by volume—suffered significant damage.

 Redwoods are somewhere in the range of 800 to 1500 years old.
 Approximately 10% of them burned in 2020, taking with them habitat for millions of plants and animals, killing countless numbers of those animals, and laying waste to an entire ecosystem.